Updating Results

 Career pathways

-Graduates of this program can follow diverse career paths in the private and public sectors; Many employers will welcome the transferable skills.
-The following careers are open to graduates of this program: Actor, director, screenwriter, arts administrator, TV or film producer, community arts worker, broadcasting presenter, and stage and theatre manager.
+Graduates of this program can follow diverse career paths in the private and public sectors; many employers will welcome the transferable skills.
+The following careers are open to graduates of this program: actor, director, screenwriter, arts administrator, TV or film producer, community arts worker, broadcasting presenter, and stage and theatre manager.

 Course structure